When you purchase an item through coupons or links on our site, we may earn an affiliate commission.

-Almost every item on Amazon has its original price crossed out with a discounted one that is highlighted in red to get our attention.
+Almost every item at any online shopping site has its original price crossed out with a discounted one that is highlighted in red to get our attention.
 In a place where everything is on sale it is safe to assume that the “original prices” are made up.

 Online travel sites anchor us by first displaying the highest airfare, followed by lower prices scrolling through our screen.
 Compared to the initial anchor, the lower fares appears cheaper.
 Thus, we subconsciously evaluate the price as acceptable more on its contrast to the anchor, than on the absolute value of the final fare offered.

 Unfortunately, anchoring is so powerful, there is not much you can do to prevent it having an influence on you.